-Besides, here the user can add the info about their preferences for the future partner:
+Additionally, the user can add info about their preferences for the future partner:

 5. Other Users’ Profiles

-That’s the screen that is shown during the matching process.
-There you can find the basic info about the potential match:
+This is the screen that is shown during the matching process.
+On another user’s profile, you should find the following basic info about the potential match:

-When we are talking about applications where the users can create their own content, Google and Apple both strictly require the developers to implement the possibility to block the user and to report any violations.
+Google and Apple require developers to implement user blocking and violation reporting features for applications that allow users to create content.
 So, you also have to think about including such features in the other users' profiles.

-That’s the functionality everyone downloads a dating app for.
-Here the users can look for the possible matches and like or dislike them with swipes or just by hitting the buttons.
+Browsing is the functionality everyone downloads a dating app for.
+Here, the users can look through the user base, search for potential matches, and like or dislike them by swiping or hitting buttons.

-Considering the current quarantine obstacles, you may also implement audio or video calls in the first version if they correlate with your business idea.
+Considering the current dating app trends, you might also want to implement audio or video calls in the first version if they correlate with your business idea.

 9. Push Notifications

-Sending the notifications about new messages, matches, or other activities in the app is a powerful tool to boost the users' engagement.
+Sending notifications about new messages, matches, or other activities in the app is a powerful tool to boost users' engagement.
 The list of possible push events will depend on the final functionality.

-Don't forget to add an analytics solution (e.g., Firebase) to track some basic metrics like the number of active users, session length, session interval, crucial screens visits, etc. This data will help you to study users' behavior and detect some weak points in the application.
+Don't forget to add an analytics solution (e.g., Firebase) to track basic metrics like the number of active users, session length, session interval, crucial screen visits, etc. This data will help you to study users' behavior and detect some weak points in the application.

-When you create a product like a dating app, you certainly need the management system.
+When you create a dating app, you certainly need a management system.
 Based on the functionality described above, we propose the following features for the admin panel:

 1. User Management

-With this module, you can see the list of registered users, their basic information, and activity.
-Here you can block or delete them.
+With this module, you can see the registered users' list, as well as their basic information and activity.
+Here, you can block or delete them from the app.

 2. Reports Management

-Here you can see the list of users' reports about violations and respond properly.
+In this section, you can see the list of users' reports about violations and address the issues.

 UI/UX Design of a Dating App

-The success of any product consists of many factors and details.
-And the way your app will look plays a big part.
-To win your future users' hearts, show them a really great UI/UX design.
+The success of any product is at the mercy of multiple factors and details, and your app's appearance plays a big part.
+So to win your future users' hearts, show them a great UI/UX design.

-There are no specific rules for dating applications design.
-Just think about a friendly, easy-to-use, and secure interface with attention to details.
-In the end, your app should provide a topnotch intuitive experience.
+There are no specific rules for the dating app design.
+Think about a user-friendly, easy-to-use, secure interface while focusing on detail.
+In the end, your app should provide a top-notch intuitive experience.

 Choosing the Matching Algorithm

-The matching algorithm is a core feature and a key to a dating app's success.
-A properly designed algorithm guarantees a higher rate of relevant matches.
+The matching algorithm is a core feature and is key to a dating app's success.
+A properly-designed algorithm guarantees a higher rate of relevant matches.

-Let’s have a look at some of the most popular matching algorithms, so you can choose any of them as a basis, or invent your own.
+In the table below, let's look at some of the most popular matching algorithms, so you can choose any of them as a basis or invent your own.

-Keep in mind that the research shows that mutual interests, hobbies and views play a significant role during matching.
-64% of dating apps users say they are looking for someone they have something in common with, and 49% say they are looking for someone with physical characteristics they are attracted to.
+Research supports that mutual interests, hobbies, and views play a significant role during matching.
+64% of dating app users say they are looking for someone they have something in common with, and 49% are looking for someone with their preferred physical characteristics.